 - Lightning Lane windows are 1 hour, and that window of time is pretty strict.
 You can get in line 5 minutes before your LL window starts.

-- You have the option of booking Lightning Lane rides after riding each ride or “stacking” Lightning Lane rides throughout the day.
+- You have the option of booking Lightning Lane rides after riding each ride or “stacking” Lightning Lane rides later the day.

 - If you choose to stack rides for later in the day, you can only book each ride every 120 minutes, starting with 2 hours after the park opens.
-(This is the 120 minute rule for Lightning Lane that many people refer to.)
+If you follow this Genie+ strategy, you still book your first LL at 7am but then your next ride can’t be booked until 11am.
+(This is the 120-minute rule for Lightning Lane that many people refer to.)

 - Lightning Lane bookings can be canceled if you change your mind.